shumwaymark/sentinelcam/README.rst

 minimum.
 Each node in the network should serve a distinct purpose.
 Take care, do not overburden any individual node, while watching out for untapped idle capacity.
 Orchestration is key.

-Although each *outpost* node operates independently, any detected event could be directly related to an event being simultaneously processed by another node with an overlapping or adjacent field of view.
+Although each **Outpost** node operates independently, any detected event could be directly related to an event being simultaneously processed by another node with an overlapping or adjacent field of view.